-This book also indicates how to set up Continuous Monitoring in your organisation based on the change manager paradigm and architecture principles and models.
+In addition, this book indicates how to set up Continuous Planning in your organisation based on the change manager paradigm and architecture principles and models.

-With this integral agile approach to monitoring, you have a powerful tool at your disposal to set up the controls for the control of your value streams.
+With this integral Agile approach to planning, you have a powerful tool at your disposal to systematically approach your organisation's strategy and thereby realize your business goals.